Do you suffer from acid reflux?

 It’s firm, but not hard!

-The wedge itself is made out of 4 layers of foam.
+The wedge itself is 4 layers of foam.
 The bottom three layers provide support, while the plush top layer is soft – to provide comfort.

 Other than the elevated angle, it really is not different from laying on a memory foam mattress.